vseryakov/backendjs/README.md

    - node1 and node2 servers receive 'del' request and delete the key from their local caches
    - node1 and node2 re-send same request to all connected clients which are actually all nodes in the network, so all nodes receive 'del' cache request
-   - because we have 2 LRU servers, every node will receive the same del request twice which is very small packet and removing same item from the cache costs nothing, both requests will be receive winin milliseonds from each other.
+   - because we have 2 LRU servers, every node will receive the same del request twice which is very small packet and removing same item from the cache costs nothing, both requests will be received within milliseonds from each other.
-   - next request to any of the nodes for the key just deleted will result in retrieving the record from the database and putting back to the local cache of the node until the next 'del' request.
+   - next request to any of the nodes for that key we just deleted will result in retrieving the record from the database and putting back to the local cache of the node until the next 'del' request.
    - Important: each node maintains its own version of the cache, i.e. all nodes do not have exactly the same items in the cache, over time they all retieve same records but only on demand and when one node puts an item in the cache it is not sent to all other nodes.